i-like-robots/guestlist/README.md

 - `array` If true any single values will be transformed into an array.
 When false only the last member of any array-like values will be passed through.
 Defaults to `false`.
 - `default` Returns a default value for a property which is undefined or invalid.
-- `postprocess` A function to modify the final value
+- `callback` A function which receives the sanitized value and may modify it

 ### Rule